 All participants were compensated for their participation.

-The raw data file was reviewed and compared to the programmed survey specifications to identify data irregularities and develop any necessary code to transform raw data for consistency.
+The raw data file was reviewed and compared to the programmed survey specifications to identify data irregularities and to develop any necessary code to transform raw data for consistency.
 Complete and partial survey records were all reviewed for data integrity (e.g., to identify respondents who completed the survey too quickly to have read question text and respondents who straight-lined responses) and those that were in violation were discarded.
 For a small number of cases where the data could not be repaired, the case was discarded.
 Similarly, cases were evaluated for item nonresponse.
 Those with high item nonresponse or missing critical pathway information were dropped from the final data set.

 Complete surveys from the three sample sources were combined using NORC’s TrueNorth® weighting method to generate a set of combined sample weights to support estimation.
 The survey contains two sets of weights: